April Fools' Day: Ireland

-However, none of these pranks are commonly carried out today and people of Scotland have moved on to more modern pranks. (see paragraph 13) However, some people like to bring back memories of past times by using classic pranks on people they know.

 Italy, France, Belgium, and French-speaking areas

 In Italy, France, Belgium and French-speaking areas of Switzerland and Canada, the 1 April tradition is often known as "April fish" (poisson d'avril in French, aprilvis in Dutch or pesce d'aprile in Italian).
 Possible pranks include attempting to attach a paper fish to the victim's back without being noticed.
 This fish feature is prominently present on many late 19th- to early 20th-century French April Fools' Day postcards.
 Many newspapers also spread a false story on April Fish Day, and a subtle reference to a fish is sometimes given as a clue to the fact that it is an April Fools' prank.
 Bakeries, pâtisseries and chocolatiers in France sell chocolate fishes in their shop windows on the day.

 Lebanon

 In Lebanon, an April Fool prank is revealed by saying كذبة أول نيسان (which translates to "First of April Lie") to the recipient.